sarahelizgray/get_down_with_git/README.md

 |------------------|------------|
 |`git reflog`|see the history of branches across the whole repo

+## Pull Requests
+* See [github documentation](https://help.github.com/articles/about-pull-requests/) for the hows
+* hallmarks of a good PR conversation:
+  * PRs are opened with meaningful titles and descriptions where needed.
+  * Reviewers are specific when requesting changes.
+  * Addresses both the trivial (style, naming) and non-trivial (logic and architecture)
+  * Nice!
+Remember, this person is trying to make your code better.
+  * Every concern is addressed and addressed means at least discussed.
+  * Resolved quickly.
+Try to not pick up new work until your PR is merged.

+***

 # For Open Source Contributions:
 * Branches are used to manage not just feature creation, but also the life cycle and continued development of many projects.